 Origin of the Dandie Dinmont Terrier Dog Breed

-The Dandie Dinmont Terrier is a dog breed that has been around since the late 17th century, where it was first created right around the border lands between England and Scotland.
+The Dandie Dinmont Terrier is a dog breed that has been around since the late 17th century when it was first created around the borderlands between England and Scotland.
+It was here that these little guys were used by local farmers and traveling gypsies to help flush out and kill game animals, including:

 - Otters,